-As at 31 December 2020 the Company had pledged £83.4m (2019: £130.5m) of its Own Funds as collateral to Lloyd's.
+As at 31 December 2022 the Company had pledged £18.7m (2021: £20.1m) of its Own Funds as collateral to Lloyd's.
 This is in support of the capital requirements of the TRV's wholly aligned Lloyd's syndicate, Syndicate 5000.
 This constitutes a ring- fenced fund and a restricted own funds item.
-An amount of £80.5 m (2019: £125.1m) has thus been deducted from Basic Own Funds which is the amount of assets pledged to support the Company's wholly aligned Lloyd's Syndicate, net of an SCR in respect of these assets of £2.9m (2019: £6.5m).
+An amount of £18.1m (2021: 19.3m) has thus been deducted from Basic Own Funds which is the amount of assets pledged to support the Company's wholly aligned Lloyd's Syndicate, net of an SCR in respect of these assets of £0.8m (2021: £0.6m).

-As at 31 December 2020 the Company has pledged £4.0m of assets in trust with the National Association of Insurance Commissioners in the US (NAIC), as a condition of authorisation to write insurance business on a surplus lines basis in the US.
-This constitutes a ring-fenced fund and a restricted own funds item.
-An amount of £3.0m (2019: £ Nil) has thus been deducted from Basic Own Funds, which is the amount of assets placed into trust with the NAIC, net of an SCR in respect of these assets of £1.0m (2019: £ Nil).
+As at 31 December 2022 the Company has pledged £4.6m of assets in trust with the National Association of Insurance Commissioners in the US (NAIC), as a condition of authorisation to write insurance business on a surplus lines basis in the US.